His weight-loss story will motivate you to change your life

 Tell us about your weight issues and struggles.
 When did your weight become a problem?

-I weighed a maximum of 106 kilos in July 2015.
+I weighed a maximum of 233 pounds in July 2015.
 It’s always been a problem since I was in high school.
 I was lying to myself for a very long time [telling myself] that, you know, everyone is beautiful in their own way and that I should be confident.
-It wasn’t until I lost all the weight that I realized I wasn’t happy before even though I was telling everyone I was happy and everything’s fine.
+It wasn’t until I lost weight that I realized I wasn’t happy even though I was telling everyone I was happy.

 I started noticing big changes a month after going to the gym in January 2016.
 That was the only time I became serious about training.
-In the first week, I lost four kilos because my body wasn’t used to eating less and working out.
-I just rapidly lost the weight but gladly didn’t regain it because according to experts, the safe amount of weight to lose is one kilo per week and if you lose more than that you will likely gain it back again.
-I believed in that when I started working out and the results just started to show up.
+In the first week, I lost almost nine pounds because my body wasn’t used to eating less and working out.
+I rapidly lost weight but gladly didn’t regain it because according to experts, the safe amount of weight to lose is two pounds a week.
+If you lose more than that you will likely gain it back.

 Was that the first time you attempted to lose weight?

 Yes.
-But in college actually I was cooking my own food; mostly fried and then I started eating brown rice because it makes you feel fuller but I didn’t control how much I ate.
+But in college I was cooking my own food; mostly fried and then I started eating brown rice but I didn’t control how much I ate.
 I didn’t expect anything to change though.
 I still I eat brown rice but now I control the portions.

 What has been the biggest struggle: food, exercise, or temptation?